1995parham-teaching/argofun/README.md

     targetRevision: HEAD
 ```

-Also we can create an application set to deploy multiple application at the same time **even with discovery**.
+Also, we can create an application set to deploy multiple application at the same time **even with discovery**.

 ```yaml
 apiVersion: argoproj.io/v1alpha1